History of Downtown

 BACK TO TOP

-Hunter Plaza, currently known for its bustling parking lot and modernistic water fountain, was designed as the heart of the city by its founder Charles M. Weber.
+Hunter Plaza, currently under construction, was designed as the heart of the city by its founder Charles M. Weber.
 Envisioning a plaza in the tradition of Mexican and Spanish towns, he donated the land to Stockton in the 1850s.
 Now called Hunter Square, it is one of the most historic sites in Stockton.

 Hunter Plaza was home to many important events in Stockton’s history.
 For example, it was the site of the 1857 California State Fair.
 On July 4, 1876, the Plaza was the location of the Centennial Celebration.
 In 1909, the “Rush of ’49,” an unusual street fair depicting a gold mining camp, was held in the Plaza.

-The current fountain was built in 1967 as the centerpiece for the redesigned Hunter Square.
+The most recent fountain was built in 1967 as the centerpiece for the redesigned Hunter Square.
 During the City’s West End Renewal Project, Main Street was also closed to create a park while the north end of the plaza was dedicated as a parking lot.
+Currently, the fountain sculpture is in storage during the construction of a new County Court House.

 BACK TO TOP